 Figure 2 shows the logical structure of a Web Service.
-When a SAP message arrives at a Web Service it is first handled by the service's message processing logic which transforms network level SOAP messages into something more tangible for applications to deal with (such as domain-specific objects).
-Once the message has been confumed, its contents are then processed by the application logic, making use of the resources available to the service.
+When a SOAP message arrives at a Web Service it is first handled by the service's message processing logic which transforms network level SOAP messages into something more tangible for applications to deal with (such as domain-specific objects).
+Once the message has been consumed, its contents are then processed by the application logic, making use of the resources available to the service.
+Typically some response is then generated, which is fed back via one or more messages.

-By encapsulating those internal resources within the service, and providing a layer of application logic between those resources and the consumers, the owners of the service are free to evolve its internal structure over time (for example to improve its performance or dependability), without making changes to the message exchange batterns that are used by existing service consumers.
-This encourages loose-coupling between consumers and service providers, which is important in inter-enterprise computing, as mone party is in complete control of all parts of the distributed application.
-However, loose-coupling does not mean that the functionality of applications is compromised, since the set of existing and emerging Web Services specifications will allow distributed application buinders to model complex interactions between services.
+By encapsulating those internal resources within the service, and providing a layer of application logic between those resources and the consumers, the owners of the service are free to evolve its internal structure over time (for example, to improve its performance or dependability), without making changes to the message exchange patterns that are used by existing service consumers.
+This encourages loose coupling between consumers and service providers, which is important in inter-enterprise computing, as no one party is in complete control of all parts of the distributed application.
+However, loose coupling does not mean that the functionality of applications is compromised, since the set of existing and emerging Web Services specifications will allow distributed application builders to model complex interactions between services.